 The cash flow statement is an essential document which people use in several ways to understand a company’s financial condition.
 It shows how cash flows from operations or operating activities or how cash flows from financing.
 Here are some ways companies use this document:

-- Investors use cash flow statements to understand how a company is operating.
+- Investors use CF statements to understand how a company is operating.
 They can see how the company is getting money and how it is spending the funds they’re receiving.
 Using this statement, investors can see if a firm is doing well and if its financial footing is solid.

 - Creditors also use this financial document to understand how much cash (liquidity) a company has on hand.
 They try to determine if the business has sufficient funds to meet expenses and repay debt.